cramirez4673/endpoint/README.md

 ## Prerequisites for mac

-You need to have the following installed to run the Wikipedia tests
+You need to have the following installed to run the Cypress framework and tests

 * Cypress
 * node.js